 Spacious room with wooden shutters to bedroom and bathroom windows - perfect for late risers.
 Named for A. C. MacLaren, England captain and still the holder of the record individual total for Lancashire (a monumental 424 against Somerset in 1895).

-MacLaren features an elegant colour scheme, in shades of grey and blue, with Venetian glass dressing table and full-length mirror and six-foot, zip-and-link divan which can be set up as double or twin beds.
+MacLaren is decorated in shades of grey and blue, with Venetian glass dressing table plus full-length mirror and a six-foot, zip-and-link divan which can be set up as double or twin beds.

 Ground floor room